 Professional steam trap audits use visual, thermal and acoustic methods to evaluate steam trap performance.
 Ultrasonic testing can quickly reveal the condition of each steam trap.
 An ultrasonic test is a "positive" test in that a user can hear what is happening within a steam system as it is being tested.
-A contact probe used to localize the sound coming from the trap will not pick up the other pipe noises since ultrasound intensity falls off rapidly as it moves away from its source.
-After the ultrasonic test is completed, infrared temperature readings need to be taken at the inlet and outlet of the trap.
+A contact probe used to localize the sound coming from the trap will not pick up the other pipe noises since ultrasonic test is completed, infrared temperature readings need to be taken at the inlet and outlet of the trap.
 This data is then documented for calculation of the losses.